coffebar/project.nvim/README.md

   datapath = vim.fn.stdpath("data"),

   -- If plugin 'Shatur/neovim-session-manager' is installed,
-  -- set this option to true if you want to open projects as sessions -- as default action for ":Telescope projects" session_autoload = false,
+  -- set this option to false if you don't want to open projects as sessions -- as default action for ":Telescope projects" session_autoload = true,
 }
 ```